 externalConfig 🔗︎

-portion of this CR example correlates to Kubernetes
+The externalConfig portion of this CR example correlates to Kubernetes

-configuration as specified by .auth[].type
+configuration as specified by .auth[].type.

 This YAML representation of configuration is flexible enough to work with any auth methods available to Vault as documented in the Vault documentation.
 For now, we’ll stick with this kubernetes configuration.